As soon as you quit, your body starts to repair. Find out about all the health benefits of quitting.

 Within 2 to 5 years

 - There is a large drop in your risk of heart attack and stroke and this risk will continue to gradually decrease over time.

 - For women, within five years, the risk of cervical cancer is the same as someone who has never smoked.

-- Your risk of lung cancer is lower than that of a continuing smoker (provided the disease was not already present when you quit).
+- Your risk of lung cancer is half that of a continuing smoker of a similar age (provided the disease was not already present when you quit).

 - Your risk of heart attack and stroke is close to that of a person who has never smoked.

 Over time, your risk of cancer, lung disease, and many other serious diseases will be much lower than if you keep smoking.

 How fast and how well your body recovers can depend on the number of cigarettes you normally smoke and how long you’ve been smoking, and whether you already have a smoking-related disease.

 The sooner you quit the sooner your body can start to repair itself.